Guidelines

 Tables

 Authors are encouraged to submit produced tables, each in a separate page at the end of the document (not in the main text).
 Maximum seven tables are allowed; however, if manuscript contains more than recommended number of tables, other tables should be listed as Supplemental Tables, and sent in the separate Word document.
-Keep tabels as simple as possible, with few horizontal and, preferably, no vertical rules.
+Keep tables as simple as possible, with few horizontal and, preferably, no vertical rules.
 When assembling complex tables and data matrices, bear in mind the dimensions of the printed page (168 x 225 mm).
 Tables must be numbered, table captions must be centered in 8 pt italic with small caps.
 Captions with table numbers must be placed before their associated tables.

 Figures